btframework/WeDo/README.md

 ### Windows 7, 8

 To be able to run the Lego WeDo 2.0 Education Framework on Windows 7 you need to install [BlueSoleil](http://www.bluesoleil.com) Bluetooth drivers (version 10 and above required).
+Or use [BLED112](https://www.btframework.com/bled112.htm) Bluetooth dongle.

-The **wclWeDoWatcher** is not supported on this platform.
+The **wclWeDoWatcher** is not supported on this platform with BlueSoleil drivers.
 Use **wclBluetoothManager** to discover (find) Lego WeDo 2.0 Hubs instead.

 ### Windows 8.1

-On this Windows version the Framework can be used with Microsoft and [BlueSoleil](http://www.bluesoleil.com) Bluetooth drivers (version 10 and above required).
-Bluetooth drivers.
-If yo uuse Microsoft Bluetooth drivers you must pair your Lego WeDo 2.0 Hub with Windows first with using **Add Bluetooth Device** dialog.
+On this Windows version the Framework can be used with Microsoft, [BlueSoleil](http://www.bluesoleil.com) Bluetooth drivers (version 10 and above required) or with [BLED112](https://www.btframework.com/bled112.htm) Bluetooth dongle.
+If yo use Microsoft Bluetooth drivers you must pair your Lego WeDo 2.0 Hub with Windows first with using **Add Bluetooth Device** dialog.

-The **wclWeDoWatcher** is not supported on this platform.
+The **wclWeDoWatcher** is not supported on this platform with BlueSoleil and Microsoft Bluetooth drivers.
 Use **wclBluetoothManager** to discover (find) Lego WeDo 2.0 Hubs instead.

 ### Windows 10

-On this Windows version the Framework can be used with Microsoft and [BlueSoleil](http://www.bluesoleil.com) Bluetooth drivers (version 10 and above required).
-Bluetooth drivers. **Full features** of the Framework are supported on Windows 10 **with Microsoft Bluetooth drivers**.
+On this Windows version the Framework can be used with Microsoft, [BlueSoleil](http://www.bluesoleil.com) Bluetooth drivers (version 10 and above required) or [BLED112](https://www.btframework.com/bled112.htm) Bluetooth dongle **Full features** of the Framework are supported on Windows 10 **with Microsoft Bluetooth drivers and with BLED112 Bluetooth dongle**.

 With [BlueSoleil](http://www.bluesoleil.com) Bluetooth drivers (version 10 and above required).
 Bluetooth drivers the **wclWeDoWatcher** is not supported.
 Use **wclBluetoothManager** to discover (find) Lego WeDo 2.0 Hubs instead.